NickolasB98/tokyo-olympics-azure-project/README.md

 2. Configuring Compute in Databricks
 3. Create a new notebook within Databricks and rename it appropriately, reflecting its purpose or the dataset it pertains to.
 4. Establishing a Connection to Azure Data Lake Storage (ADLS)
 5. Using the credentials (Client ID, Tenant ID, Secret), write the appropriate code in the Databricks notebook to mount ADLS.
-It is recommended to not reveal your secret value if the project is to be shared.
+It is recommended not to reveal your secret value if the project is to be shared.
 Utilize the Azure Key Vault for this purpose.
 Fill in the name of your container, and the folder accordingly.

 <img width="1010" alt="image" src="https://github.com/user-attachments/assets/c1b380b2-14d9-46fe-b443-a1905f3a93d9">

-6. Use the spark.read to Read the Data from the Raw Folder.
+6. Use the 'spark.read' to Read the Data from the Raw Folder.
 Spark automatically detects the schema of the tables with the option 'inferSchema'.

 <img width="1099" alt="spark read from raw container" src="https://github.com/user-attachments/assets/2647dcaa-bf65-4071-9779-b968935507eb">